 Instructions

-- Add all ingredients along with 1 cup chopped apples (reserve 1 cup for later use) into a blender and blend until smooth (it took about 2 minutes in my blender).
+- Add all ingredients along with 1 cup chopped apples (reserve 1 cup for later use) into a blender and blend until smooth.
+Tip: It took about 2 minutes in my blender.

-- Pour about ⅓ cup batter into each waffle plate and cook according to manufactures' instructions until deep golden.
+- Add about ⅓ cup batter into each waffle plate and cook according to manufacturers' instructions until deep golden.
 (I cooked for 6 minutes in my waffle iron).
-Remove waffles ( these tend to be on the softer side and without gluten, so remove gently) onto a wire rack and repeat with remaining batter.

 Notes